• Cake

 Notes

 Make Ahead Tips: You can make this salted caramel buttercream ahead of time and store in an airtight container in the refrigerator for up to two weeks.
-When you’re ready to use it, bring it back to room temperature and re-whip in your stand mixer to bring it back to smooth buttercream consistency.
+When you’re ready to use it, bring it back to room temperature and re-mix with your stand mixer on low speed to bring it back to smooth buttercream consistency.

 By: Whitney · In: Fall, Featured, Frosting, Recipes, Seasonal · Tagged: american buttercream, buttercream, buttercream recipe, caramel, caramel buttercream, caramel frosting, caramel frosting recipe, fall, salted caramel buttercream recipe, salted caramel recipe